IBM-Blockchain-Archive/ibm-blockchain-js/README.md

 1. ibc.network()
 1. ibc.register()
 	- It will register the first peer with the first username, the 2nd peer against the 2nd username and so on.
-	- This funciton only runs if valid users are found in options.network.users.
+	- This function only runs if valid users are found in options.network.users.
 A valid user is one that contains 'type_1'.
 	- Any errors in register will stop execution and run callback(err).
 1. ibc.load_chaincode()
 1. callback(err, cc)